raft-tech/TANF-app/tdrs-backend/keycloak/keycloak-operations.md

 **Important:** cloud.gov deploys do not use `--import-realm`.
 Realm updates are applied by `keycloak-config-cli` after Keycloak starts.
 Config-cli can create and update many realm resources through the Admin API, including clients, IdPs, mappers, flows, and the Login.gov key provider.
 Existing users and sessions remain in the database.

 When a checked-in realm change does not appear after deploy:
-- Check the `keycloak-config-cli-*` task state with `cf tasks keycloak`.
+- Check startup logs with `cf logs keycloak --recent`.
-- Check task logs with `cf logs keycloak --recent`.
+- Look for `Running Keycloak config import...` and `Keycloak config import complete.`.
-- Re-run the config import task manually after fixing missing env vars or malformed JSON.
+- Restage Keycloak after fixing missing env vars, malformed JSON, or image issues.

 ### Modifying Realm Settings via Admin Console